Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Renormalization in the framework

-where we have neglected higher-order corrections that are products of two $\delta Z$.
+where we have neglected higher-order corrections that are products of two $\delta Z$'s.
 We choose the renormalization condition such that there is no tadpole contribution.
-This condition requires $\mu^2 = \lambda v^2$ at the tree level, and $ (\delta Z_{\mu^2}-\delta Z_{\lambda}-\delta Z_{\phi} -2\delta Z_v )\mu^2 v + T =0$ at the one-loop level with $T$ being the contribution from the one-loop tadpole diagrams. $\delta Z_v$ would be determined after considering the renormalization of the EW gauge sector.
-Since we focus on the corrections induced by the Higgs self-coupling, we can simply take $\delta Z_v + \delta Z_{\phi}/2 = 0$.
-We adopt dimensional regularization, i.e., setting the space-time dimension $d=4-2\epsilon$, to symbolize the ultraviolet divergence and take $\mu_R$ as the renormalization scale.
+This condition requires $\mu^2 = \lambda v^2$ at the tree level, and $ (\delta Z_{\mu^2}-\delta Z_{\lambda}-\delta Z_{\phi} -2\delta Z_v )\mu^2 v + T =0$ at the one-loop level with $T$ being the contribution from the one-loop tadpole diagrams.
+The vacuum expectation value appears always in the form of $Z_{\phi}^{1/2}Z_v v $, and is closely related to the massive gauge boson mass.
+Therefore $\delta Z_v$ would be determined only after considering the renormalization of the EW gauge sector.
+Since we focus on the corrections induced by the Higgs self-couplings, we can simply take $\delta Z_v + \delta Z_{\phi}/2 = 0$.
+We adopt dimensional regularization, i.e., setting the space-time dimension $d=4-2\epsilon$, to regulate the ultraviolet divergence and take $\mu_R$ as the renormalization scale.
 The tadpole diagram is evaluated to be

 The mass $m_H$ of the Higgs boson can be determined from the quadratic term in Eq. (\ref{eq:Lsm}),

 On the right-hand side, we have introduced the classical mass terms.
 By comparing both sides, it is straightforward to get $m_H^2 = 2\mu^2$ and $ \delta Z_{m_H^2} \equiv \frac{3}{2}\delta Z_{\lambda}+\frac{3}{2}\delta Z_{\phi} -\frac{1}{2}\delta Z_{\mu^2} + 3\delta Z_v$.
 We choose the on-shell renormalization condition for the Higgs field and obtain